 San Diego Petty Theft Lawyer

 Everyone makes mistakes, and petty theft is a relatively minor offense.
-However, a conviction for petty theft may still involve serious penalties.
+However, a conviction for petty theft may still involve serious criminal penalties.
 Anyone facing such charges in San Diego needs a petty theft attorney.

 If you or a loved one face petty theft charges in southern California, contact George H. Ramos, Jr. today to schedule a free consultation with an experienced San Diego petty theft lawyer.